-This course covers the basics of setting up and

-administering the personnel functions of fire protection organizations.
+This course covers the basics of setting up and administering the personnel functions of fire protection organizations refereced in NFPA standard 1021.
 Emphasis is placed on human resource planning, classification and job analysis, equal opportunity employment, affirmative action, recruitment, retention, development, performance evaluation, and assessment centers.
 Upon completion, students should be able to demonstrate knowledge of the personnel function as it relates to managing fire protection.

-FIP 256 - Municipal Public Relations
+FIP 256 - Municipal Public Relations 3 0 0 3

-This course is a general survey of municipal public relations and their effect on the governmental process.
+This course is a general survey of municipal public relations and their effect on the governmental process referenced in NFPA standard 1035.
 Topics include principles of public relations, press releases, press conferences, public information officers, image surveys, and the effects of perceived service on fire protection delivery.
 Upon completion, students should be able to manage public relations functions of organizations which meet elements of NFPA 1021 for Fire Officer I and II.